Scombes/woocom-order-update/README.md

 This plugin allows you to set FTP credentials, determine how often the FTP server is checked  and saves past order files.

+## Notice

+This plugin was designed based on the XML file provided by our fulfillment service.
+To work for your solution, you may need to update the orderupdate_class.php file.

 ## License